fishinwind/workshop/content/Classes/class-2.rst

 Scripts will be more useful when you have a series of commands you want to run in series.

-For example a pipeline where you:
+For example, a pipeline where you:

 #. run quality control on some ChIP-seq reads
 #. align reads to a reference genome
 #. find peaks (binding sites)
 #. annotate the binding sites.

-In cases like that, a script will provide a record of what you have done.
+a script will provide a record of what you have done.

 Scripts : Commenting
 ====================
-For the homework you will comment your scripts.
+For the homework, it if helpful to us if  you comment your scripts.

 Comments are not read by the shell, but they tell us (and you) what you were trying to do.
 You can comment your code using the "#" symbol.